ToVinhKhang/ToVinhKhang/README.md

 <br />
 _• Have knowledge about Agile-Scrum, SDLC, and used to be studied courses in domains of tourism, F&B, education, insurance, etc._
 <br />
-_• Have an overview of technologies (frameworks, libraries, RESTful web services, databases, crawler, hosting, etc)._
+_• Have an overview of technologies (frameworks, libraries, architecture, crawl, database, hosting, etc) and UIUX._
 <br />
-_• Know how to make developers clearly understand the requirements._
+_• Know how to clarify the requirements with the development team._
 <br />
-_• Support end-users with incidents or requests regarding business processes that have been implemented._
+_• Execute UAT to verifying that the solution works for the user._
 <br />
-_• Implement UAT to evaluate product conformance to customer requirements._
+_• support end-users with incidents or requests regarding business processes that have been implemented._
 <br />

 <img align="left" alt="UML" width="40px" src="http://www.geocities.ws/jjaimes6603/fase2/imagenes/logo_uml.gif" />